waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

  URL:   <%= link.url   %>
 <% end %>
 ```
 Running our tests now, it shows that our link is not being displayed on the page.
-Refer to [DataMapper documentation](http://datamapper.org/docs/create_and_destroy.html) and see if you can get this to pass.
+* :exclamation: Refer to [DataMapper documentation](http://datamapper.org/docs/create_and_destroy.html) and see if you can get this to pass.

 ## Creating Links

-So, let's add a few basic features to the website.
+Now's the time to add a few basic features to the website.
 First, we need to somehow submit new links.
 Let's add a new test for it, ```adding_links_spec.rb```.

 ```ruby
 feature 'User adds a new link' do